 10. Smoke Free

 Looking to give up?
 Download Smoke Free.
 This app is genius because not only can you track cravings and progress, which will help deter you from lighting up, it will tell you every single penny you've saved by packing it in and the hours of life you've saved too.
 If that's not motivational, we don't know what is.

 11. Sleep Cycle Alarm Clock

 Are you wanting to get more sleep and stop the endless scrolling through Instagram before bed?
 Sleep Cycle Alarm Clock is an intelligent alarm clock that tracks your sleep patterns and wakes you up in light sleep, helping you to feel more rested and energised.

-Online communities are a great way in which people can hold themselves accountable and seek motivation from likeminded individuals.
+Online communities are a great way for people to hold themselves accountable and seek motivation from likeminded individuals.
 Group chats can offer support for fitness, cooking and book recommendations.